-The JOBS Act provisions and the SEC crowdfunding rules are supposed to bring this opportunity to startups and small investors.
-As can be seen from what follows, however, the JOBS Act provisions and the proposed crowdfunding rules establish what may be a cumbersome and potentially costly regulatory regime.
-This may deter startups from initiating crowdfunding offerings and intermediaries (the ones who would, under the proposed rules, sell the shares for startups) from participating in such transactions.
+The JOBS Act provisions and the SEC crowdfunding rules are supposed to allow startups and small investors to take advantage of these capital raising opportunities.
+As can be seen from what follows, however, the JOBS Act provisions and crowdfunding rules establish what may be a cumbersome and potentially costly regulatory regime.
+Costs companies may incur in meeting requirements related to financial statements and costs related to preparing the required offering circular may deter companies from undertaking crowdfunding offerings.
+In addition, companies will have to pay a fee to an intermediary for its services.